Tag Archive: doctor/patient relationship

 History of patient modesty part 2: Convincing patients to disrobe

 Pelvic exam patient modestyIn part one of this post I explained how a new anatomical understanding of disease in the 19th century changed the practice of medicine.
-Prior to this insight, there was no need to expose the body to observation or to touch parts of the body that were normally clothed.
-The anatomical theory sent doctors on a search to discover what was happening inside the body.
-The new physical exam required much greater exposure and invasion of the body, a significant change for the patient experience.
+Prior to this insight, there was no need to expose the naked body to observation or to touch parts of the body that were normally clothed.
+In order to apply the anatomical theory of disease, doctors needed to discover what was happening inside the body.
+This required a new type of physical exam, with much greater exposure and invasion of the body.
+The new exam was an abrupt and significant change in the tradition of patient privacy and modesty.

 Share